Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 In this micro byte, we will explore

 1. What is a feature toggle?
-2. Applications of feature toggle
+2. Applications of feature toggle.
+3. Different ways to implement feature toggle.

 # What is a feature toggle?